No future dates planned

-Do you want to become a plumber?
-This course is your first step to getting an apprenticeship as a plumber, roof plumber or gasfitter.
+This course is the first step towards an apprenticeship as a plumber, roof plumber or gasfitter.
+Develop job-ready skills including, using hand and power tools, oxy-acetylene or arc welding and reading plans.

 Gain an understanding of working effectively and safely in the construction industry and learn from specialised industry professionals.
 Get a taste of what it’s like to work as a plumber, develop your use of hand and power tools and build the technical skills that employers are looking for in an apprentice.